clionaderoiste/prod-deploys/README.md

 * Open the login page in your browser `http://localhost:8000/login/`
 * Choose you persona - you should be redirected a version of the UI application.

-If you want to buid your own version of the application see the Equis section below.
+If you want to build your own version of the application see the Equis section below.
 If you want to add personas please see the Login section below

 ### Server